-Case Study – Fluid-structure-interaction
+Case Study – Simulation of Fluid Structure Interaction

+From the fluid structure interaction simulation the follow results were found.
 As the fluid enters the transition regime from steady to unsteady, the pressure field and the traction forces of the fluid on the structure becomes asymmetric.
 Due to the time varying and asymmetric forces and the coupling between the fluid and the structure, the structure begins to oscillate.
 The deformable mesh formulation stabilizes the shape of the cells and ensures that no remeshing is required during each time-steps.
 To demonstrate the mesh deformation formulation, we have added a picture of the mesh in the undeformed and a deformed state:

 With reference to the time-series of the structural deformations, the pressure field and the velocity field in the figures below, we notice that the structural deformations are large in magnitude compared to the length scales of the fluid flow.